 expand_content

-A processor is a component that, after the terrain and all masks are generated, provides some extra steps into the data.
-These are extracted from the main workflow to ensure compatibility and modularity.
-Some examples are those that can be found in Chunk Data Processors.
+A processor is a component that runs after the terrain and all masks have been generated, adding extra steps to the data.
+These steps are kept separate from the main workflow to maintain modularity and compatibility.
+You can find examples in Chunk Data Processors.

-• Provide alternative ways to create a mesh.
+• Provide alternative methods for creating a mesh.

-• Ensure compatibility with other assets by working as a port.
+• Ensure compatibility with other assets by acting as a bridge.

-• Many other options.
-The general workflow to create your own Processor goes like this:
+The general workflow for creating your own processor goes like this:

 protected override void OnProcessDone(ChunkData chunk){